• Skip to main content

 • Inadequate: Little evidence of even superficial understanding of subject matter; weakness in critical and analytic skills; with limited or irrelevant use of literature.

-Your GPA and CGPA are also important if you are considering grad school or if you are applying to universities in other countries.
+Your CGPA can also be important if you are considering grad school or if you are applying to universities in other countries.

 • Cumulative GPA 3.50 – 4.00: Graduate With High distinction